Go Ad-Free

 Finding a Good-Tasting Stand-In for Salt:

 One of the problems for people trying to follow a low-sodium diet is taste.
-Food without any salt often tastes flat, but salt substitutes often have a bitter aftertaste.
+Potassium salt substitutes often have a bitter aftertaste.
 Researchers at the National Heart, Lung and Blood Institute have developed a salt substitute with 75% sodium chloride and 25% potassium chloride.
 This mixture appears to be indistinguishable in flavor from regular salt.
+Investigators have tested similar mixtures–with varying ratios–in careful studies.

 Does a Part-Potassium Salt Substitute Help with Blood Pressure?